antoinepirlot/Satunes/README-en.md

     added to the application (except in cases of major forces).
   * Preview: This is a release candidate which, if all goes well, will be deployed as a stable version.
   * Stable: This is a ready-to-use version.
 This is the recommended version for normal use.
-However, it may still present some bugs but these will be rare and will not prevent the functions from working.
+However, it may still present some bugs but these will be fixed rare and will not prevent the functionality from functioning properly.
 * Adding music to several playlists is basically fixed.
 * Crashes occurring when recomposing the UI following changes such as "Screen rotation" or " Activation of dark mode" will no longer cause the application to crash.